akupila/ArduinoContinuousServo/README.md

 }
 ```

 It's possible the servo moves faster in one direction than the other.
-In this can you can vary the number of steps depending on direction.
+In this case can you can vary the number of steps depending on direction.

 Conclusion